February 23, 2016

 There are so many people who can and want to help, just let them.
-Yes you will have to ask.
-And for my friends who feel so alone, and to those who still don’t have safe and kind people in your life, there is nothing wrong with hiring help for yourself.
+Yes, you will have to ask.
+And for my friends who feel so alone, and for those who still don’t have safe and kind people in their life, there is nothing wrong with hiring help for yourself.
 There are people, believe it or not, who LOVE to do this as a profession.
 They will gleefully come and help take care of you.

 Let yourself receive.
-You matter, your needs matter.
+You matter, and your needs matter.

 Tell people what is happening.

 I told people as soon as I knew something concrete.
 It wasn’t easy for me.
 Stuff came up when I did this.